Revolutionary Communist Party, USA: Activities

 The RCP releases daily updates online and a periodic print edition of its weekly newspaper, Revolution (formerly called Revolutionary Worker, 1979–2005), in English and Spanish.

 In December 2016, party members and others co-initiated Refuse Fascism, a coalition group aiming to "drive out" the Trump administration through sustained street protests.
 InfoWars and other far-right conspiracy theory websites claimed the RCP and Refuse Fascism were organizing a military overthrow of the government on November 4, 2017.
 Several nationwide anti-Trump protest marches were organized for that day, numbering in the thousands.

 Refuse Fascism protesters were arrested in September 2017 after blocking four lanes of the 101 Freeway in Los Angeles during rush hour, to "sound the alarm about fascism."

 RCP supporters Michael Slate and Sunsara Taylor have regularly aired shows on radio networks KPFK and WBAI, respectively, where they discuss news and politics with guests.

 Revolution Books

 RCP branches opened Revolution Books stores in major U.S. cities and became a frequent presence in protest movements.

 Prison outreach

-The RCP runs the Prisoners Revolutionary Literature Fund, which sends its newspaper and other political works from its publishing press to hundreds of incarcerated people nationwide to spread a revolutionary message.
-As its aim, the fund "provides an educational opportunity for prisoners to engage with world events and key political, cultural, and philosophical questions from a unique communistic perspective, including discussions of morality, religion, science, and the arts centered around a positive socialist-light."
+The RCP runs the Prisoners Revolutionary Literature Fund, which sends its newspaper and other political works from its publishing press to prisoners.
+The fund states that its aim is to provide "an educational opportunity for prisoners to engage with world events and key political, cultural, and philosophical questions from a unique communistic perspective, including discussions of morality, religion, science, and the arts centered around a positive socialist-light."

-The RCP has faced increasing censorship by prison officials who seek to deny inmates access to revolutionary literature.